ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 python --version
 ```
 It should show: 3.6.9 <br>
-**Note**: <br>
+**Note**:
-Don't try to undo python symlink step by reversing the order, otherwise the system will break & you will loose your terminal.
+- Don't try to undo python symlink step by reversing the order, otherwise the system will break & you will loose your terminal.
 If you want to unlink the symbolic link we created, type:
 ```
 sudo unlink usr/bin/python3
 ```